panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 <MultipleFetchResult />
 ```

+The render props results are ready inside the function `({ result1, result2, result3 }) => {...}` supplied to `<Composed>`.
+Note that you don't to manual bind arguments or nest callbacks. `react-adopt` takes care to solve that for you.

-Of course `react-adopt` comes the price of additional abstractions to learn and a slight app size increase.
+Of course `react-adopt` comes with the price of additional abstractions to learn and a slight app size increase.

 ## 5. Conclusion

 Render prop is an efficient technique to design React components.
-However, one of the problems that affects its usability is the render props callback hell.
+However, one problem that affects its usability is the render props callback hell.

-For simple situations when the render prop results are used in chain, the function composition or class component approaches work well.
+For simple situations when the render prop results are used in a chain, the function composition or class component approaches work well.

 But if you have a more complex case, with multiple render prop callbacks using the result of each other, `react-adopt` will make your code lighter and easier to understand.